Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator created an AWS Cloud Formation template that provisions Amazon EC2 instances, an Elastic Load Balancer (ELB), and an Amazon RDS DB instance.
 During stack creation, the creation of the EC2 instances and the creation of the ELB are successful.
 However, the creation of the DB instance fails..
 What is the default behavior of CloudFormation in this scenario?

 - [ ] CloudFormation will roll back the stack and delete the stack.
-- [ ] CloudFormation will roll back the stack but will not delete the stack.
+- [x] CloudFormation will roll back the stack but will not delete the stack.
-- [x] CloudFormation will prompt the user to roll back the stack or continue.
+- [ ] CloudFormation will prompt the user to roll back the stack or continue.
 - [ ] CloudFormation will successfully complete the stack but will report a failed status for the DB instance.

-### A SysOps administrator has enabled AWS CloudTrail in an AWS account If CloudTrail is disabled it must be re-enabled immediately.
-What should the SysOps administrator do to meet these requirements WITHOUT writing custom code”

-- [ ] Add the AWS account to AWS Organizations Enable CloudTrail in the management account.
-- [x] Create an AWS Config rule that is invoked when CloudTrail configuration changes Apply the AWS-ConfigureCloudTrailLogging automatic remediation action.
-- [ ] Create an AWS Config rule that is invoked when CloudTrail configuration changes Configure the rule to invoke an AWS Lambda function to enable CloudTrail.
-- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) hourly rule with a schedule pattern to run an AWS Systems Manager Automation document to enable CloudTrail
+### ...

 ### A company is using Amazon Elastic File System (Amazon EFS) to share a file system among several Amazon EC2 instances.
 As usage increases, users report that file retrieval from the EFS file system is slower than normal.
 Which action should a SysOps administrator take to improve the performance of the file system?